 - Increase understanding among human rights courts and human rights organizations regarding the evolving and potential applications of geospatial technologies and associated research methodologies in human rights litigation.

-The AAAS Scientific Responsibility, Human Rights and Law Program has been awarded a grant of $119,474 from the United States Institute of Peace (USIP) to analyze cross-border conflicts using satellite imagery and to identify trends for the future use of this technology as a means of conflict early-warning prediction and prevention.
+The AAAS Geospatial Technologies and Human Rights Project has been awarded an 18-month grant of $119,474 from the United States Institute of Peace (USIP) to analyze cross-border conflicts using satellite imagery and to identify trends for the future use of this technology as a means of conflict early-warning prediction and prevention.